 Financing Efficiency of Securities-Based Crowdfunding

-We analyze early-venture fundraising from dispersed, privately-informed investors.
-A principal optimally sets the offering price and quantity, and investors communicate their private information by either contributing capital or by abstaining.
-The principal uses the information conveyed by fundraising amounts to decide whether to invest raised capital in a risky venture.
-His decision threshold resembles the ubiquitous "all-or-nothing" rules used in Internet-based crowdfunding.
-The decision threshold hedges investors against bad projects, creating a "loser's blessing" that encourages contributing despite negative private information.
-The loser's blessing reduces financing efficiency and financing efficiency worsens as the crowd becomes larger.
+We analyze early-venture fundraising from dispersed, endogenously informed investors.
+An entrepreneur chooses a payoff-maximizing offering, and investors communicate their information by either contributing capital or by abstaining.
+The entrepreneur uses the information conveyed by fundraising amounts to decide whether or not to undertake a risky venture.
+His decision threshold hedges investors against bad projects, creating a "loser's blessing'" that encourages contributing without information.
+Making the offering less attractive to investors mitigates the loser's blessing but can give rise to a winner's curse.
+Both tensions lower the information content of fundraising amounts and reduce financing efficiency.

 JEL Classification: G10, G18, G24, G28